vipulgupta2048/firedocs/websocket-app/Actions/Establishing your first WebSocket Connection.md

  - In the dialog box that appears, mention the `Close Status` code.
 It must be `1000` or in-between `3000` to `4999`.
 Optionally, mention the `Reason` as well if you are testing it.
  - When done, click the `Close WS` button to close the connection.
 The connection will be closed listing the `Close Status` and `Reason` in the chatboard.

 Voila!
-You just established your first WebSocket connection successfully and closed it with proper status code and reason.
+You established your first WebSocket connection successfully and closed it with proper status code and reason.
 Up next, we will learn how to communicate with the server.

 ### Short descriptive GIF (w ALT text)